Skip to main content

 Using Outerbounds with GitLab CI/CD

 GitLab CI/CD supports OIDC authentication via the id_tokens keyword.
-See the GitLab CI template for a ready-to-use configuration.
+Use the example below as a starting template.

 Important